World Forum/Communist Quiz: In other media

 An audio version of the sketch can be heard on the extended US version of Another Monty Python Record (1971), with live recordings released on Monty Python Live at Drury Lane (1974) and Monty Python Live at City Center (1976).

 The sketch was also featured in the 1982 concert film Monty Python Live at the Hollywood Bowl, where Eric Idle reprised his role as the quiz host and Terry Jones (as Marx) John Cleese (as Lenin).
 The other roles were portrayed by different actors, though.
 Michael Palin played Guevara and Terry Gilliam in yellowface acted as Mao.
 While the sketch mostly follows the same pattern as in the TV broadcast there are some notable differences.
 Both references to the "FA Cup" are changed to the "English Football Cup".
 Idle's final question to the four guests is the name of Jerry Lee Lewis' biggest hit, to which Mao correctly answers "Great Balls of Fire", albeit in an Engrish accent.
 When Idle shows Marx the lounge suite he might win he adds that it is a "beautiful non-materialistic lounge suite."
 While Marx didn't say anything after losing in the TV sketch he does react to his loss here, by using the strong language: "Oh, shit!"
-Idle also pushes him away with the aggressive order: "Get out of here!", then says: "Well, no one leaves this show empty-handed, so we're gonna cut off his hands."
+Idle also pushes him away with the aggressive order: "Get out of here!", while someone off stage tosses Marx a teddy bear as a consolation price.
+Idle then finishes the sketch by saying: "Well, no one leaves this show empty-handed, so we're gonna cut off his hands."

 The original TV sketch was added to the compilation video Parrot Sketch Not Included - 20 Years of Monty Python (1989) and Monty Python's Flying Circus: Michael Palin's Personal Best.